Renee Montoya: 52

-In the 2006–2007 series 52, Montoya, now an alcoholic ex-cop, spends her days in bars and her nights obsessing about the loss of her job and girlfriend Daria who had walked out on her three months previously unable to watch Renée "destroy herself".
-The Question shines a Bat-Signal, modified to throw a question mark, at her window, asking if she is ready.
+In the 2006–2007 series 52, Montoya, having been fired from the GCPD, is now a depressed alcoholic obsessing about the loss of her job and girlfriend Daria who had walked out on her three months previously, unable to watch Renée "destroy herself".
+The Question (Vic Sage) shines a Bat-Signal (modified to throw a question mark) at her window, asking if she is ready.

-The Question believes that Intergang is preparing for an invasion of Gotham, and to that end, hires Montoya to surveil a warehouse in Gotham City, where they uncover futuristic weapons.
+The Question believes that Intergang is preparing to invade Gotham, and to that end, hires Montoya to surveil a warehouse in Gotham City, where they uncover futuristic weapons.

 During Week 14, Montoya and the Question fly to Kahndaq, and track down some leads on Intergang.
-Abbott, the wolf creature, tracks them.
+Kyle Abbot, a werewolf-like member of Intergang, tracks them.
 After they leave an empty warehouse, they are taken prisoner by members of Black Adam's army.

 Nightwing and Montoya find a strange device in a warehouse guarded by hybrid creatures.
 Nightwing hypothesizes that it is a bomb.
-Attacked by several Intergang henchmen, the pair are helped by a disillusioned Kyle Abbot.
+Attacked by several Intergang henchmen, the pair are helped by a disillusioned Abbot.
 The device is activated, erupting in a pillar of flame.
 At the same time numerous other devices are also activated, as Intergang attempts to destroy Gotham by fire.
-Montoya wears Charlie's mask for the first time, going after Bruno "Ugly" Mannheim as the Question, and finds Mannheim and Whisper A'Daire about to use Kate as a sacrificial victim.
-Montoya sets Whisper A'Daire on fire, but is about to be killed by Mannheim when Kate stabs him with the ceremonial knife and collapses in Montoya's arms.
+A dying Sage passes the Question identity to Montoya, who dons his mask before going after Bruno Mannheim, finding him and Whisper A'Daire as they are about to use Kate as a sacrificial victim.
+Montoya sets Whisper A'Daire on fire but is about to be killed by Mannheim when Kate stabs him with the ceremonial knife before collapsing in Montoya's arms.